-A vegan diet offers so many benefits for your health and even for the planet.
-And if you balance it right, you get ALL the nutrients you need to stay healthy and fit… except vitamin B12 .
+A vegan diet offers many benefits for your health and even for the planet.
+And if you balance it right, you get ALL the nutrients you need to be healthy and fit… except vitamin B12 .

-Why should you care?
-Because its deficit causes various disorders to the body.
+Why should you care about that?
+Because its deficiency causes various disorders to the body.

-A nutrient that you have to consume yes or yes
+A nutrient that you have to consume no matter what

-The essential vegan vitamin b12 supplement for vegans.
+Vitamin b12 essential vegan supplement for vegans.
 And the reasons abound.

 First, because it helps your circulatory and nervous systems work well and intervenes in the process that your body does so that you have energy.

 In addition, it can affect your mood and even save your life in some cases of poisoning.